Education

 This indicator presents NCEA achievement, defined as the proportion of school leavers who achieved NCEA Level 2 or higher.

-The figure shows that the proportion of Christchurch City students achieving NCEA Level 2 or higher has been consistently rising over the last few years, and is generally higher than the proportion for New Zealand overall (82.4% and 80.7% respectively, in 2017).
-Selwyn District has had a notably high proportion of students achieving NCEA level 2 or higher, with this proportion increasing to 90.3 percent in 2017.
-The proportion in the Waimakariri District (80.5% in 2017) has generally been similar to the proportion for New Zealand overall.
+The figure shows that the proportion of Christchurch City students achieving NCEA Level 2 or higher has been consistently rising over the last few years, except for the period 2017-2019.
+The proportion for Christchurch City has generally been similar to the proportion for New Zealand overall (83.1% and 80.8% respectively, in 2020).
+Selwyn District has had a notably high proportion of students achieving NCEA level 2 or higher (85.2% in 2020), and the proportion in the Waimakariri District (77.7% in 2020) has generally been similar to the proportion for New Zealand overall.

 The proportion of school leavers gaining NCEA Level 2 or above has consistently been higher for female students than for male students.
-In greater Christchurch, 86.4 percent of female school leavers gained Level 2 NCEA or above in 2017 compared to 79.2 percent of male school leavers.
-This difference is also evident for all of New Zealand (data not shown).
+In greater Christchurch, 86.2 percent of female school leavers gained Level 2 NCEA or above in 2020 compared to 79.6 percent of male school leavers.
+This pattern is also evident for all of New Zealand (data not shown).

 Data Sources